 An example of solution-seeking instead of yelling: Your child has been afraid of the dark and refusing to sleep in his bedroom.
 A solution-seeking parent can gain the child’s confidence by saying, “Is there something in the dark?
 Let me go in there and check for you”.

 Bring a torch.
 Look under the curtains and the bed, then assure your child you checked everything and there is nothing there.
 Leave on a bedside lamp and give them a reassuring hug and kiss.

 This solution may or may not work, but time and again showing your children how to solve problems -real or perceived, gains the child’s trust and also makes the home a calmer place.
 No yelling, no screaming just finding solutions to the challenge at hand.

-Yelling and screaming do not solve the problem they only teach the child, that

-    he can’t voice his opinions or feelings lest it anger/hurt your feelings.
+Yelling and screaming do not solve the problem they only teach the child, that he can’t voice his opinions or feelings lest it anger/hurt your feelings.

-    Another very important aspect of Gentle Parenting that took us a while to get

-    accustomed to was to adjust our expectations.
-There are times when you are truly

-    expecting your child to follow along on aspects that are not age appropriate
+Another very important aspect of Gentle Parenting that took us a while to get accustomed to was adjusting our expectations.
+There are times when you are truly expecting your child to follow along on aspects that are not age-appropriate yet.

-    yet.